11301858/XAISuite/docs/index.rst

 Documentation
 ------------

 Finally, what you were really looking for!
-Click the following link for access to the tutorial and XAISuite documentation.
+Click the following links for access to the tutorial and XAISuite documentation.

 .. toctree::
    :maxdepth: 4